Article

 - There are several pathways available for those affected by an H-1B layoff, including transferring the H-1B to a new employer, switching to a different work visa (like O-1 or E-1), changing to a non-work visa (like B-1 or F-1), or applying for a self-sponsored green card, such as the EB-1A or EB-2 NIW.

-- Deel provides expert immigration support, helping individuals explore these options and navigate the legal complexities.
+- Deel Immigration provides expert support, helping individuals explore their options and navigate the legal complexities.
 Whether you’re transferring visas or seeking a green card, Deel's immigration team can guide you through every step to ensure your future in the US remains secure.

 Option 1: Transfer your H-1B to another employer